 The Jatbula Trail is a trip of a lifetime, giving you the opportunity to walk through Nitmiluk National Park from the famous Nitmiluk Gorge to Leliyn (Edith Falls).
 The trail is an ancient Song Line used by the Jawoyn people.
 Overlooking the Seventeen Mile Valley and beyond, the trail features magnificent waterfalls tumbling from the high sandstone escarpment, these then feed into creeks surrounded by shady monsoon forests and the rock outcrops of the escarpment provide great opportunities to view stunning ancient rock art.

-You will hike between 10 and 17 kilometres per day, completely dependant of your campsite destinations, which can be reached between 12pm and 2pm each day.
+You will hike between 10 and 17 kilometres per day, completely dependent of your campsite destinations, which can be reached between 12pm and 2pm each day.
 On arriving at camp you are free to relax, swim, read and enjoy the beauty of your surrounds.
 Each campsite has its own water source, from a small babbling spring fed creek to a 30 metre high waterfall.
 Each afternoon brings about a different pool or spa to sit back and relax in.

 Each day will also present to you a new set of challenges, from river crossings to hill climbs (nothing too big mind), there will be flat open country on the top of the escarpment and boggy wet country along the creeks that we follow.
 Something new around every corner, whether you are an experienced hiker or just someone who is willing to try something new and exciting.